 - We did not design and maintain adequate review and approval controls, including the use of appropriate technical accounting expertise, when recording complex or non-routine transactions such as those involving revenue recognition, acquisitions and divestitures, and asset impairment, including ensuring transactions are appropriately accounted for from a substance over form perspective. - We did not maintain sufficient personnel with an appropriate level of accounting knowledge, experience, and training in the application of US GAAP commensurate with the size of the entity and nature and complexity of financial reporting requirements. - We did not design and maintain effective review and approval controls over the period-end reporting process, including maintaining sufficient formal, written policies and procedures governing the financial statement close process. - We did not maintain adequate polices procedures and documentation to support an effective IT general control environment.
 Our management identified control deficiencies in the operating effectiveness of information technology general controls ("ITGC"s) related to information technology ("IT") application systems, databases and operating systems throughout the organization that are used for financial reporting purposes.
 Specifically, we did not establish effective program change and user access controls which restricted user access to IT applications consistent with their assigned authorities and responsibilities.
-Consequently, automated processes and controls over financial reporting which are dependent upon effective ITGCs, and manual controls which are dependent upon the completeness and accuracy of the information generated from the IT systems, were ineffective.
+Consequently, automated processes and controls over financial reporting which are dependent upon effective.